koichi-murakami/kut/README.md

 OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-The above copyright and license notice applies to distributions of G4Bench software in source and binary form.
+The above copyright and license notice applies to distributions of kut software in source and binary form.
 Some source files contain additional notices of original copyright by their contributors;
 see each source for details.